 High School History

-Bridgeway’s high school social studies and history courses are designed to inform and to encourage students to analyze what they are learning; to apply the principles and lessons from history to their own lives; and to recognize the similarities between civilizations.
-Homeschooling high school students is where at home education really shines.
+Bridgeway’s online high school social studies and history courses are designed to inform and encourage students to analyze what they are learning; to apply the principles and lessons from history through their own lives; and to recognize the similarities between civilizations.
+Homeschooling high school students is where at-home education really shines.

-The honors courses allow students to specialize in specific topics and to gain a solid grounding in those topics.
+The Honors courses allow students to specialize in specific topics and gain a solid grounding in those topics.
 AP-Prep courses are college-level courses designed to prepare students for the Advanced Placement exam.

 World history from Creation to the present is viewed from a Biblical perspective.
 The view includes ancient civilizations, the Middle Ages, the Renaissance, colonialism, the age of revolution, spiritual awakenings and the missionary outreach.

 World History I

 In World History I, homeschool students delve into the fascinating topic of world history from Prehistory to the Middle Ages.
 Rather than focus on dates and facts, this engaging course presents profiles of international historical figures as well as essential places and events that shaped the world.
 Students connect with lessons in history through critical thinking activities that have them analyzing significant people and events and applying lessons to present day issues and events.

 World History II